zeeshanayaz/custom_accordion/README.md

   * If you are a developer, feel free to check out the source and submit pull requests.
   * Dig into [**CONTRIBUTING.MD**](CONTRIBUTING.md), which covers submitting bugs, requesting new features, preparing your code for a pull request, etc.
   * Please don't forget to **like**, **follow**, and **star our repo**!.

+## Support the package (optional)

+If you find this package useful, you can support it for free by giving it a **thumbs up** at the top of this page.

+## Bugs or Requests

+If you encounter any problems feel free to open an [issue](https://github.com/zeeshanayaz/custom_accordion/issues/new?template=bug_report.md).
+If you feel the library is missing a feature, please raise a [ticket](https://github.com/zeeshanayaz/custom_accordion/issues/new?template=feature_request.md).
+Pull request are also welcome.